neelkamath/omni-chat-backend/docs/spec.md

 Since this repo is for the backend, here are recommendations for a frontend dev:
 - Messages consisting solely of a single emoji will have the emoji enlarged.
 - You can require a password or biometric to unlock the app.
+- Allow the user to draw messages.
+The GUI could have a drawing option, which would be converted to an image file before sending.
+- Allow users to create record audio in-app.

 ### Free